 Like, hey, Senator Suchandsuch, it’s 1999!
 What are your thoughts on gay marriage?

 Senator Suchandsuch: Well, I think gay people are (cough cough) and traditional families are (cough cough) and we need to find a way to balance (cough) with (cough cough) that works for all Americans.
-Awkward joke, ha ha ha, thanks for coming out, no more questions (Bob pull the bus around, let’s get the fuck outta here).
+Awkward joke, ha ha ha, thanks for coming out, no more questions Psst hey Bob pull the bus around, let’s get the fuck outta here.

-It’s like, if the Democratic Party doesn’t know how to deal with an issue, they respond by simply pretending that issue doesn’t exist.
+If the Democratic Party doesn’t know how to deal with an issue, they drop it like it’s hot.
 If they can’t deal with an elephant in the room, they simply stop acknowledging it.
 There IS no elephant!
 Or, it is an elephant, but hey, so what, elephants are fine and only crazy progressives say otherwise.
-Or, okay, look, there is SOME MAMMAL in the room, but there are also lots of other things in the room, you know, and those are just as important, and anyway LET’S CHANGE THE SUBJECT AND TALK ABOUT JOBS AND THE ECONOMY AND HOW TO BRING BACK STEEL-MILLS, OKAY, STEEL-MILLS ARE IMPORTANT TO A LOT OF PEOPLE, PLEASE STOP BADGERING ME, UHH, UHH, PURITY TEST, THIS IS A PURITY TEST, YOU’RE NOT BEING PRAGMATIC, I MEAN LOOK AT THE ALTERNATIVE [SMOKE BOMB]
+Or, okay, look, there is SOME MAMMAL in the room, but there are also lots of other things in the room, you know, and those are just as important, and anyway LET’S CHANGE THE SUBJECT AND TALK ABOUT JOBS AND THE ECONOMY, PLEASE STOP BADGERING ME, UHH, UHH, PURITY TEST, THIS IS A PURITY TEST, YOU’RE NOT BEING PRAGMATIC, I MEAN LOOK AT THE ALTERNATIVE, THE GOP IS [SMOKE BOMB]

 This is the crux of my argument: